adithyakrish0/alt-a-smartfix/PRIVACY.md

 ### Groq API Calls

-When you use Alt-D to fix text, the extension makes a direct API call to Groq:
+When you use Alt-A to fix text, the extension makes a direct API call to Groq:

 **Endpoint:** `https://api.groq.com/openai/v1/chat/completions`